A Review of the 2018 ASQ CRE Body of Knowledge

 III.
 A. 6.
 Tolerance and worst-case analyses

 If you are a serious reliability professional, you know the importance of working to create a robust, reliable design solution.
-Well, this is in large part accomplished by establishing tolerances for items critical to the reliability performance of the product that balance functionality with manufacturability.
+Well, this is largely accomplished by establishing tolerances for items critical to the reliability performance of the product that balance functionality with manufacturability.
 I’ll keep talking about tolerance analysis and highly recommend you understand and work with your team to implement tolerances that improve product reliability performance.

 III.
 A. 12.
 Reliability apportionment (allocation) techniques